dripini/dripini.github.io/index.md

   **And It is Interactive!**

 ## Why i open-source
-:evergreen_tree: Open Source is great if you want to do things quicker because of **contributions**! :smile:
+Open Source is great if you want to do things quicker because of **contributions**!
 Open source has been very helpful to many startups due to how you can easily edit the source code and modify to suit your needs.
 The philosophy of open-source is that everyone can contribute to make a better project.